legends2k/blog/content/note/useful_gcc_opts.md

 cpp -xc++ -Wp,-v /dev/null
 {{< /highlight >}}

 This prints the list of standard include directories.  `g++ -v some.cpp` would give it too, but this is fast & easy; no input file or fake compiler calls.
+Another similar option is `g++ -### some.cpp`.

 # Disassembly